Naihra/CozyGroveSaveMod/README.md

 Name of the slots are "cg_save.sf" "cg_save_2.sf" "cg_save_3.sf".

-### Essence Recycler
+### Recycler
-Takes essence and greens from your inventory only, not from storage.
+Takes imp essence and greens from your inventory only, not from storage.

 In the current version you get 3 lower rank essences for each one you recycle and 2 greens.